CuraAI-xyz/CuraAI-app/README.md

 ## How It Works
 1. Patient describes symptoms through voice conversation.
 2. AI agent conducts a guided consultation (like a first interview).
-3. AI processes data in a TEE, asking context-specific questions.
+3. AI processes data on encrypted audio using FHE, asking context-specific questions.
+4. Encrypted summary is sent back — patient decrypts locally, approves sharing.
-4. Patient approves sharing; doctor receives a structured summary with probabilities and reasoning.
+5. Doctor receives structured summary with probabilities and reasoning.
-5. Encrypted analytics are aggregated using FHE — giving clinics insight without data exposure.
+6. Encrypted analytics are aggregated using FHE — giving clinics insight without data exposure.

-Future integrations include OCR for scanning patient records, Zero-Knowledge Proofs for sensitive data provenance, and encrypted dashboards for providers.
+Future integrations include FHE OCR for scanning patient records, Zero-Knowledge Proofs for sensitive data provenance, and encrypted dashboards for providers.

 ---